MithamoMorgan/Apache-Airflow/README.md

 ## Fixing the error: Missing AIRFLOW_UID Variable
 [Link](https://ourtechroom.com/tech/fix-airflow-error-missing-airflow-uid-variable/)

+## Running Airflow with docker

+Navigate to Your Project Directory (where your docker-compose.yml is located):

+**Start Airflow:** Run the following command: `docker-compose up`

 ## Note:
 The default link for the Apache Airflow UI is:
 `http://localhost:8080
 `